EricYufengWu/q8bot/README.md

     python q8_operate.py

 If everything works, you should see a small pygame window pop up and the robot move its joints to their initial location.
 Robot keyboard control instructions are as follows:
 - WASD for robot movement.
+Q and E are used to partial turning in amber gait.
+- G two cycle between different gaits.
 - J for jumping.
 - Keyboard up and down for adjusting robot stance.
 - "+" and "-" for adjusting stride size.
+- R for resetting stance, size, etc.
+- (More functions comming soon).

 ## Appendix